ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Methods

 \subsection{Initial Condition}

 The initial condition (IC) for the isolated galaxy simulations are originally described in \citet{Hu+2016,Hu+2017} (``cmp").
 This IC has been used to investigate the properties of the dwarf galaxy and treatment of stellar feedback \citep[e.g.,][]{Smith+21, Hislop+2022, Steinwandel+23, Hu+23}.
 The ICs were generated with the method proposed in \citet{Springel2005}.
 The dark matter halo follows a Hernquist profile with an NFW-equivalent \citep{Navarro+97} concentration parameter $c_\mathrm{NFW} =10$ and has a virial radius of $R_\mathrm{vir}=44$ kpc and a viral mass of $M_\mathrm{vir} = 2 \times 10^{10} ~\mathrm{M_\odot}$.
 The initial gas mass of the system is $4 \times 10^7 ~\mathrm{M_\odot}$, and the stellar background potential has a mass of $2 \times 10^7 ~\mathrm{M_\odot}$.
 The initial disk consists of 4 million dark matter particles, 10 million gas particles, and 5 million star particles, setting a dark matter particle mass resolution of $m_\mathrm{DM} = 6.8 \times 10^3 ~\mathrm{M_\odot}$ and a baryonic particle mass resolution of $m_\mathrm{baryon} = 4 ~\mathrm{M_\odot}$.
 The gravitational softening parameter of the simulations is set to 62 pc for dark matter and 0.5 pc for gas and stars.
-Unlike some previous studies, the IC used in this paper has evolved in advance for 500 Myr with the code P-Gadget3 in the MFM version of \citet{Steinwandel+2020} with 32 neighbors for the density computation.
+Unlike some previous studies, the IC used in this paper has evolved in advance for 500 Myr with the code \textsc{P-Gadget3} in the MFM version of \citet{Steinwandel+2020} with 32 neighbors for the density computation.
 Fluid fluxes up to that point have been computed with the Harten-Lax-van-Leer contact (HLLC) Riemann solver.
-After this initial 500 Myr period, we completely switch to the \textsc{ASURA-FDPS} (or \textsc{ASURA-FDPS-ML}) framework based on the DISPH method outlined in Sec.~\ref{sec:sim_code}.
+After the initial 500 Myr period, we completely switch to the \textsc{ASURA-FDPS} (or \textsc{ASURA-FDPS-ML}) framework based on the DISPH method outlined in Sec.~\ref{sec:sim_code}.
+We note that only a small amount of gas is converted into stars during the pre-evolution phase, and, for simplicity, we ignore them in the subsequent evolution.
+See Appendix \ref{app:pre-evolution} for further discussion on the switching effects.
+We adopt an initial metallicity of 0.1 $\mathrm{Z_\odot}$ following the solar abundance pattern and only use the stellar background particles, excluding massive stars, when switching the framework.